rickerliang/fromLLMtoAGI/README.md

 - [CRITIC: Large Language Models Can Self-Correct with Tool-Interactive Critiquing](https://arxiv.org/abs/2305.11738), introduce a framework called CRITIC that allows LLMs, which are essentially "black boxes" to validate and progressively amend their own outputs in a manner similar to human interaction with tools.
 - [Tree of Thoughts: Deliberate Problem Solving with Large Language Models](https://arxiv.org/abs/2305.10601)🚀
 - [Large Language Model Guided Tree-of-Thought](https://arxiv.org/abs/2305.08291)
+- [ReWOO: Decoupling Reasoning from Observations for Efficient Augmented Language Models](https://arxiv.org/abs/2305.18323), Given a question, Planner composes a comprehensive blueprint of interlinked plans prior to tool response.
+The blueprint instructs Worker to use external tools and collect evidence.
+Finally, plans and evidence are paired and fed to Solver for the answer.
 - [Introspective Tips: Large Language Model for In-Context Decision Making](https://arxiv.org/abs/2305.11598)
 - [Grammar Prompting for Domain-Specific Language Generation with Large Language Models](https://arxiv.org/abs/2305.19234)🚀
 - [Deliberate then Generate: Enhanced Prompting Framework for Text Generation](https://arxiv.org/abs/2305.19835), the already [DOSOMETHING] is [INCORRECT CONTENT], Please detect the error type firstly, and provide the refined informal sentence then.